Overview

 type, account size and anticipated increases in account size, pre-existing relationship and other

 factors.
-In addition, from time to time we will agree to pay or reimburse certain costs and
+In addition, from time to time, we will agree to pay or reimburse certain costs and

-for purposes of calculating a client’s aggregate household size and/or management fee.
+purposes of calculating a client’s aggregate household size and/or management fee.

 5